 Tales from Hack Day: Braze Senior Product Designer Yuna Akazawa on Widgets, APIs, and the Two Kinds of Hack Day Projects

-Three times a year, an ever-shifting group of Braze employees from both the Product and Engineering organization and other teams within the company takes two days away from their normal duties to participate in Braze hack days.
+Three times a year, technologists from around Braze take two days away from their normal duties to participate in Braze hack days.
 These events—a long-running Braze practice that reflects how the company creates space for dreaming up and implementing new ideas—provide a chance to encourage innovative thinking, highlight pet interests, and even optimize the Braze platform in ways big and small.
 To recognize the work that goes into each hack day, Building Braze will be profiling participants with particularly memorable projects or experiences.
 This week, we’re talking to Yuna Akazawa, Senior Product Designer at Braze.

 My name is Yuna and my focus most days is on designing products in connection with the Braze platform’s email and SMS channels.
 However, I’m also a regular participant in the company hack days and have learned a few things over the years that inform how I approach them.

 From what I’ve observed there are two main kinds of hack day projects.
 Some are realistic in nature, addressing an immediate need or problem, and are usually presented in an almost ready-to-ship state.
 And there’s another type of project, one that is larger in scope and more experimental in nature—some might call them conversation starters.

 I definitely lean more toward the latter: It’s like working on a dream project or something that would be so exciting to have built, an opportunity to float things conceptually and maybe start a conversation that you can get more excited about.
 Taking this approach also lets you isolate the project from the actual day-to-day work and explore things that you’re interested in learning about, which can make it particularly appealing.